hervenivon/awesome-discoveries/docs/development/README.md

 * Lambda Optimization:
   * [Lambda optimization tip – enable HTTP keep-alive](https://theburningmonk.com/2019/02/lambda-optimization-tip-enable-http-keep-alive/) - Drastically reduce average execution time of each lambda function working with a DB

+### Web development

+* [Lighthouse](https://developers.google.com/web/tools/lighthouse/) - Lighthous is an open source developer tool from Google that helps to audit web sites for performance, accessibility, and more.
+It is an extension to Chrome dev tools, a command line and a node module.

 ## Agile Methodology

 Tools: